adrianthong/gettingcleaningdata/README.md

 ### Instructions
 Download the R Script run_analysis.R from the repo.
 Load it into your R and run the script.
 Error will occur if it is not able to find the files in the directory 'UCI HAR Dataset'.
 The script will write 2 tab delimited text files to the working directory.

+Refer to section below on the run_analysis.R script.
+The transformation steps are detailed in the CodeBook.md file.

 ___
-### CodeBook.md
-Code Book of Assignment detailing the data, transformation and variables in the tidy data set.
-Source data is not explained, refer to source site for detail explanation on the data source.

-___
 ### run_analysis.R
 R Script reads the source files, transform them and write 2 files to the working directory.
 During runtime, messages is written to the screen indicating the stage of processing.

 - Loading all the data files
 - Processing data files
 - Files will be written to <work dir>
 - Writing W3Assignment_Merged_Data_All.txt
 - Writing W3Assignment_Mean_Data_bySubjectActivity.txt

+___
+### CodeBook.md
+Code Book of Assignment detailing the data, transformation and variables in the tidy data set.
+Source data is not explained, refer to source site for detail explanation on the data source.

 ___
 ### W3Assignment_Merged_Data_All.txt